Catholic diocese denies gay Michigan judge communion

 Communion is a significant and sacred act in Catholicism.
 Through this sacrament, Catholics unite with Christ and symbolically form a single body, according to Catechism of the Catholic Church on the Vatican’s website.
 To be denied communion is essentially to be denied one’s right to the holiness of Catholicism.

-Former Vice President Joe Biden was denied communion at a church in South Carolina last month, as have other politicians, typically for their positions on divisive issues.
+Former Vice President Joe Biden was denied communion at a church in South Carolina last month, as were other politicians, typically for their positions on divisive issues.

 Denying communion is done on a case-by-case basis.
 Other parishes are more accepting of gay people and would not hold back this sacrament, Smolenski said.
 She had already been distancing herself from the church in recent times after tensions rose when the priest denied communion to a same-sex couple during Mass earlier this year.